 You can decoupage things to fabric with it, and you can prepare fabric for decoupaging to surfaces by lightly brushing on and allowing to dry before cutting.
 It eliminates fraying.
 Here are 20 things you can do with Fabric Mod Podge.

-Result: Use to prepare fabric for decoupaging to surfaces and for decoupaging things onto fabric.
+Result: It’s main use is to adhere fabric to fabric so that it remains washable.
+Use to prepare fabric for decoupaging to surfaces and for decoupaging things onto fabric.

-Result: Use for any furniture re-dos that you take on . . . like one of these 15 unique decoupage furniture projects.
+Result: Use for any furniture re-dos that you take on . . . like one of these decoupage furniture projects.

 Result: You can’t really see the finish when the lights are on, but it glows-in-the-dark!
 Expose to light to recharge.

-Result: perfect for furniture.
+Result: perfect for furniture like tables and dressers.
 It’s the ultimate durable Mod Podge finish.

 Result: Pretty simple: anything you decoupage that you want to sit outside.
-I recommend also sealing with an outdoor sealer for added durability.
+While you don’t *have* to, I recommend also sealing with an outdoor sealer for added durability.

-Result: Archival quality, keeps photos and papers from yellowing, and extends the life of scrapbooking projects.
+Result: Paper Mod Podge is archival quality, keeps photos and papers from yellowing, and extends the life of scrapbooking projects.
 Comes in a gloss and matte finish.

 Well, the makers of Mod Podge thought so too, so they put together a little 2 oz. bottle of Mod Podge with a brush on a card.
-You can use the Classic formula to seal puzzles too; this was created for folks who aren’t regular decoupagers but still have a need for the good stuff.
+It still comes in an 8 oz. bottle for serious puzzlers.
+You can use the Classic formulas to seal puzzles too; this was created for folks who aren’t regular decoupagers but still have a need for the good stuff (it’s easy to identify!).

 Result: Basic formula with simple Gloss finish.